Study: Hormone therapy and breast cancer risk after ovary removal in women with a BRCA1 mutation

 - Can you refer me to a menopause expert?

 - NCT06112756: A Study to Learn About How Elinzanetant Works and How Safe it is in Women Having Sleep Disturbances Associated with Menopause (NIRVANA).
-The study treatment Elinzanetant is being studied to treat symptoms like hot flashes which are caused by hormonal changes associated with menopause.
-It may block the activity of a protein that has been found to contribute to sleep disturbances.
+This study looks at treatment the safety and efficacy of treatment with Elinzanetant for symptoms like hot flashes caused by hormonal changes associated with menopause that can impact sleep disturbances.

 Updated: 02/03/2024